Comic

 No hay anuncios

-The journey is a comic that, deep down, is constantly asking itself: "What now?".
+The journey is a comic that, deep down, is constantly asking itself: “And now what?”.
 Compared to his other works, this is a comic that does not try to convey any idea, but rather to formulate questions for which it has no answer.

-— Yes, it's the feeling I had when I finished.
+— Yes, that's the feeling I had when I finished.
 I usually make comics to find answers.
-I have an initial idea, of course: in L’abisme de l’oblit I was logically in favor of the exhumations of the victims of Francoism, but I didn't know exactly what motivates families, and I discovered all that as I made the comic.
+I have an initial idea, of course: in The Abyss of Oblivion I was logically in favor of the exhumations of the victims of Francoism, but I didn't know exactly what motivates families and I discovered all this as I was making the comic.
 In the end, I leave the doors open, but more or less I feel that I have unraveled the subject.
 In this comic, on the other hand, I haven't gotten any answers in the end, I've ended up with the same doubts I had at the beginning.
-In couple relationships, there are too many factors at play, a component of chance, and uncontrollable aspects like feelings.
+In couple relationships there are too many factors at play, a component of chance and uncontrollable aspects like feelings.
 And the fact that I haven't found answers makes the comic have less light than my other stories, because it ends practically at the same point where it begins.

 But there is a change.

-— The only difference in the protagonist is that it changes who narrates their life.
+— The only difference in the protagonist is that who narrates their life changes.
 We spend our lives narrating in our heads what we do, usually to another person or people.
 After a breakup, you have many dialogues in your head with the other person.
 You ask them what happened, why, many things.
-And yes, in the end the narrator begins to narrate to himself, he no longer needs to narrate so much to another person.
-The end of a crisis begins to be seen, although it remains a bit up in the air.
-We know that over time he will overcome it, but the story asked me to leave it at a moment when he has not yet overcome it.
+And yes, in the end the narrator begins to narrate to themselves, they no longer need to narrate so much to another person.
+You begin to see the end of a crisis, although it remains a bit up in the air.
+We know that over time they will overcome it, but the story asked me to leave it at a moment when they have not yet overcome it.

 Cargando